TobiasPiontek/NauticNavigation/README.md

 #### Task 6: Interactive Routing Front End
 Add a GUI to your project.
 It should be possible to set start and end nodesas well as visualizing the route.
 The calculated distance should be displayedin your GUI.

+#### Task 7: Speed Things Up
+Implement a speed-up technique/heuristic for your project.

 #### Dependencies used (located in dependencies folder):
 - Osmosis Pbf